tomcritchlow/book/_chapters/the-strategic-independent.md

 As I felt this shift towards SEO being less strategic I needed to find ways to expand my context and work in different types of work more directly and explicitly.

-When I first started consulting in 2014, yes I worked mostly on SEO projects.
+When I first started consulting in 2014, yes I worked mostly on SEO projects - like the New York Times Cooking project.
 But I was keenly aware of the wider context and pushed myself to ask questions and be curious - whether about the business model or the teams executing the work.

-Over time - by asking questions and pushing for more context I was able to start to get involved in several different wider context-circles and evolve the work I do[^mediadesign].
+Over time - by asking questions and pushing for more context I was able to start to get involved in several different wider context-circles and evolve the work I do.

-[^mediadesign]: One consequence of this of course has been a difficulty in describing the work I do.
-For more thoughts on describing and defining my work see my post on [media design](https://tomcritchlow.com/2018/07/25/media-design/).

 ## How to learn to be more strategic